 When I married my husband, I expected, and received a partner.
 Someone who would run the house as my equal and when it came to it, take care of our children.
-Sometimes we can’t be 50/50 and that’s ok within reason.
-But it’s not all the time, it’s not for less quality and it certainly isn’t the standard.
+Sometimes we can’t be 50/50 and that’s okay, within reason.
+But it’s not all the time, it’s not for less quality, and it certainly isn’t the standard.

 I’m not sure where this idea started.
 Certainly all of humanity has not exclusively been divided into perpetual gender roles.
 There were no incidents of daddy Neanderthals, holding a poopy infant, confused and disheveled, with a laugh track in the background.